AbdulkadirAbdullahi/alx-pre_course/README.md

 #Alx Software enigineering training
-creating this file remote linux using Emacs editor.
+creating this file from remote linux using Emacs editor.